dekorateio/dekorate/readme.md

 ##### Vert.x & generic Java

-For generic java, if the @Dekorate annotion is present, then dekorate will look for confiugration uder:
+For generic java, if the @Dekorate annotation is present, then dekorate will look for confiugration under:

 - application.properties
 - application.yml

-These files can be overriden using the `configFiles` property on the `@Dekorate` annotation.
+These files can be overridden using the `configFiles` property on the `@Dekorate` annotation.

 For example: